lexicalunit/dotfiles/bin/README.md

-    --dump-intermediate-pages        print downloaded pages to debug problems (very verbose) --write-pages                    Write downloaded intermediary pages to files in the current directory to debug problems --print-traffic                  Display sent and read HTTP traffic
+    --dump-intermediate-pages        print downloaded pages to debug problems (very verbose) --write-pages                    Write downloaded intermediary pages to files in the current directory to debug problems --print-traffic                  Display sent and read HTTP traffic -C, --call-home                  Contact the youtube-dl server for debugging.
+    --no-call-home                   Do NOT contact the youtube-dl server for debugging.

   Workarounds:
     --encoding ENCODING              Force the specified encoding (experimental)